Advocating for a national framework

 Every year, tens of thousands of Australia’s iconic native animals are reported as sick, injured or orphaned.
 Yet across Australia wildlife rescue is performed for free, by charities such as Wildlife Victoria and other small, localised groups of volunteers doing their best for our native wildlife.
 Rescue services remain scattered and underfunded, with no national framework in place for responding to wildlife emergencies.

-Wildlife Victoria and our partners Wildlife Recovery Australia (NSW), RSPCA (QLD) and Wildlife Rehabilitation Advisory Group of Western Australia (WRAGWA), have formed a consortium to urge the government to commit to a national framework for wildlife rescue, treatment, and rehabilitation.
-We’re calling for national funding, consistent infrastructure and a sustainable, efficient model that recognises wildlife rescue as a core public service.
+Wildlife Victoria have joined with other wildlife care organisations to urge the government to commit to a national framework for wildlife rescue, treatment, and rehabilitation.
+We’re calling for national funding, consistent infrastructure, and a sustainable, efficient model that recognises wildlife rescue as a core public service.
 Australia’s unique wildlife faces growing challenges, and their care shouldn’t rely solely on goodwill.

 The facts

-• Sick, injured and orphaned wildlife require fast, professional care for burns, trauma, and other serious conditions, yet veterinary services—undertaken by local wildlife hospitals, GP vets, and Wildlife Victoria’s Travelling Veterinary Service—are overwhelmed and under-resourced
+• Sick, injured and orphaned wildlife require fast, professional care for burns, trauma, and other serious conditions, yet veterinary services – undertaken by local wildlife hospitals, general practice vets, and Wildlife Victoria’s Travelling Veterinary Service – are overwhelmed and under-resourced

 • Once treated, recovery from injury often takes months of care, mostly provided by volunteer wildlife carers who receive little to no financial support